Proposals will be reviewed on a rolling basis. Proposals should be emailed as attachments to the Office of Faculty Affairs at AssocProvFA@gsu.edu.

 Selection Process and Criteria

-Proposals will be reviewed by a faculty/staff committee appointed by the Provost, using these criteria.
+Proposals will be reviewed by a faculty/staff committee appointed by the Provost, using the following criteria.
 The Provost will review the committee’s recommendations and make the final selection.

 - Quality of plans for the scholar’s interaction with the Georgia State University community (faculty, students, staff) in and beyond the host department during the visit

-- Quality of plans for sustained interaction between the host department and the scholar after the short-term visit (related materials are available at http://faculty.gsu.edu/for-search-committees/ – see “Recruitment as an Ongoing Process”)
+- Quality of plans for sustained interaction between the host department and the scholar after the short-term visit (related materials are available on the Search Committees page of the OFA website – see “Recruitment as an Ongoing Process”)